 As this course may involve remote delivery it REQUIRES: a computer with working microphone and webcam, a stable internet connection, and the capability to run Zoom software.
+If students need assistance, they can seek support on the OWL Help page, contact the Western Technology Services Helpdesk, phone at 519-661-3800 or ext.
+83800.
+Google Chrome or Mozilla Firefox are the preferred OWL browsers; update your browsers frequently.
+Students interested in evaluating their internet speed, please click here.

-Course Description
+2024 Course Description